miku/nightjet/notes/2025-05-27-lgo-51-short-talk.md

 * prompt engineering is really model training (or "[in-context learning](https://arxiv.org/pdf/2301.00234)"), it just does not necessary feel that way

+> It has been a significant trend to explore ICL to evaluate and extrapolate the ability of LLMs.
+[A Survey on In-context Learning](https://arxiv.org/pdf/2301.00234) (2024)

 ## TL;DR

 * so far, both: HITS and MISSES